AbsaOSS/living-doc-collector-gh/DEVELOPER.md

 - **Trigger the workflow**: The `release_draft.yml` workflow is triggered on workflow_dispatch.
 - **Create a new draft release**: The workflow creates a new draft release in the repository.
-- **Finalize the release draft**: Edit the draft release to add a title, description, and any other necessary details related to GitHub Action.
+- **Finalize the release draft**: Edit the draft release to add a title, description, and any other necessary details related to the GitHub Action.
-- **Publish the release**: Once the draft is ready, publish the release to make it available to the public.
+- **Publish the release**: Once the draft is ready, publish the release to make it publicly available.